phonegap/phonegap-docs/docs/2-tutorials/2-develop/6-push-notifications.html.md

 #### Registration

-Next we'll setup an event handler for the `registration` event.
-Once the app has successfully registered with the remote push service our event handler will be called.
-The function is called with only one parameter which is a data object and the object only has one property the `registrationId` received from the remote push service.
+Next we'll setup an event handler for the registration event.
+Once the app has successfully registered with the remote push service, our event handler will be called.
+The event handler is called with one parameter, a data object containing one property; the registrationId received from the remote push service.

 Then we'll get the value of the saved `registrationId` from `localStorage`.
 If the old registration ID does not match the newly received registration ID we need to do two things.
 First, save the new `registrationId` into `localStorage`.
-Second, and the implementation is left up to the user, send the registration ID to your push service.
-For the purpose of this guide that functionality is not needed.
+Second, send the registration ID to your push service.

+<div class="alert--info"> **NOTE:** The implementation for this second step is left up to the user and not relevant for the purposes of this guide. </div>

 You'll see that the `registration` event handler updates the HTML to visually display that the app is now registered.
-It does this by setting the CSS display attribute to none on the initial <p> element that was shown and instead shows the Registered element in index.html by setting its display attribute to block.
+It does this by setting the CSS display attribute to none on the initial &lt;p&gt; element that was shown and instead shows the Registered element in index.html by setting its display attribute to block.

 		push.on('registration', function(data) {
 		    console.log('registration event: ' + data.registrationId);